-The field program aircraft missions presented in this document are separated into two distinct sections: 1) NHC and EMC operational missions, and 2) IFEX research experiments.
+The field program aircraft missions presented in this document are separated into three distinct sections, each one corresponding to which IFEX goal they most directly address (note that many experiments address multiple IFEX goals).
 The flight patterns that comprise these various experiments and operational missions address various aspects of the TC lifecycle, and they all specifically address the main goals of IFEX.
+A detailed description of each experiment or operational mission follows, including descriptions of the scientific and details of the associated flight patterns.